 have one too for more convenient communication.
 Popular social media and messenger apps like Facebook,

 Instagram and WhatsApp are blocked in China.
+Consider buying a VPN to access these sites and apps.

 - Make copies of all relevant documents as passport, visa, flight tickets, admission letter from university and any other